alegarciadelrio/azuredevops/README.md

 2. **Select the Appropriate Example**:
    - For container deployments: Use the files in the `deploy-container` folder
+   - For container deployments with secure environment variables: Use the files in the `deploy-container-with-library` folder
    - For Kubernetes deployments on Amazon EKS: Use the files in the `deploy-eks` folder
    - For Kubernetes deployments on on-premises clusters: Use the files in the `deploy-on-prem-kubernetes` folder
    - For Kubernetes deployments with secure environment variables: Use the files in the `deploy-with-library` folder